geosolutions-it/MapStore2/docs/developer-guide/database-setup.md

 - [PostgreSQL](https://www.postgresql.org/)
 - [Oracle](https://www.oracle.com/database)

-MapStore uses an H2 in-memory DB as default DBMS for persist the data.
-This configuration is usefull for develop, test and evaluate the project but it is obviously NOT RECOMMENDED for production usage; moreover the H2 DB cannot be used for the [integration with GeoServer](../integrations/users/geoserver).
+MapStore uses an H2 in-memory DB as the default DBMS to persist the data.
+This configuration is useful for development and test purposes, or to evaluate the project but it is obviously NOT RECOMMENDED for production usage; moreover the H2 DB cannot be used for the [integration with GeoServer](../integrations/users/geoserver).

 In the following guide you will learn how to configure MapStore to use an external database.